tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.6.4

+-  Fixed Containers now are 'groups' that contain the series inside;
+-  ImageVisualizer disabled temporarily;

 ### Version 1.6.3